NickGrunert/master-thesis/modules/02_algorithm.typ

     In the preceding tests, the quality of the majority of surfaces could be adequately assessed by manual observation for initial parameter tuning and theory validation.
     However, as the general structure was being established, a greater necessity for objective evaluation criteria emerged.
     The methodology under consideration should possess the capacity to evaluate the quality of surfaces based on the following criteria:
-    - The surface's values must be coherent, meaning that the surface's values should be similar throughout its entirety.
+    - The values in a surface must be coherent, meaning that they should be similar throughout its entirety.
       While it is acknowledged that this value will not attain a perfect score due to the aforementioned noise and imperfection of input data, it is expected to be maximized.
       Preliminary experimental findings suggest that the majority of surfaces appear to exhibit a derivative that is not perfectly continuous across all values.
       The objective of this criterion is to guarantee that the algorithm does not undersegment the data.
-      In the event that the algorithm merges surfaces incorrectly, the resultant derivative values will be inconsistent, which will consequently lead to a lower score here.
+      In the event that the algorithm merges surfaces incorrectly, the resultant derivative values will be inconsistent, which will consequently lead to a lower score.
     - The surface area is a critical consideration in this analysis.
       In order to address the issue of the algorithm undersegmenting surfaces, it is proposed that a reward be allocated for surfaces of greater size.
       It is imperative that the augmentation of score through the implementation of this reward does not violate the established first criteria of coherence.

     ==== Experimental Usage of DBSCAN

-    An initial attempt was made to use the Density-Based Spatial Clustering of Applications with Noise (DBSCAN) algorithm @dbscan1.
+    An initial attempt was made to utilise the Density-Based Spatial Clustering of Applications with Noise (DBSCAN) algorithm @dbscan1.
-    This algorithm is employed to detect clusters in data, a common task in machine learning.
+    This algorithm is employed to detect coherent clusters in data, a common task in machine learning.
-    The interpretation of surface derivatives as a point cloud renders them applicable to this algorithm.
+    The interpretation of surface derivatives as a point cloud renders them applicable to this algorithm, in that the derivative values should exhibit a certain degree of spatial coherence.

     The algorithm's capacity to discern anomalies may be adequate; however, its precision is not sufficiently reliable for incorporation into the scoring system or for general evaluation purposes.
     The implementation of the algorithm is contingent upon two parameters: epsilon and the minimum sample number.